CUSTOM FIT FOR GL1800, GL1500, F6B INCLUDING TRIKES!

-On perfect days, HandGuards have little temperature effect either way.
+On perfect days, HandGuards have little temperature effect.
 We leave ours on regardless.
 But, if you prefer, they take very little space when stuffed with rain gear.

-However once you've experienced the difference in sudden adverse weather changes, which happen to every rider – you'll never be caught without.
+Once you've experienced the difference in sudden weather changes, which happen to every rider – you'll never again be caught without.

 They are aerodynamically engineered with flares to direct wind over and under wrists, not blowing up sleeves; they actually act like gauntlets.